 Visual boards with customizable lists (columns) and cards (tasks).
 Drag cards between lists as work progresses.
 See your entire pipeline at a glance with color-coded labels and member avatars.

-Create a 'Deals' board with lists for each stage: Lead → Qualified → Showing → Offer → Under Contract → Closed.
-Drag the 'Johnson Family' card from Showing to Offer when they submit.
-Color-code by priority (red = closing this week, yellow = next 30 days).
+Create an 'Acquisition Pipeline' board with lists for each stage: Sourced → Underwriting → LOI Out → Under Contract → Due Diligence → Closed.
+Drag the '1200 Industrial Pkwy' card from Underwriting to LOI Out when the offer goes out.
+Color-code by priority (red = DD period expiring this week, yellow = IC review next 30 days).

 Get a personalized plan for your tech stack